aurelien-riv/ariviere.github.io/_posts/2019-12-21-is-your-magento2-full-page-cacheable.markdown

 ## Are my pages full page cacheable?
 On a default installation, many pages are not cacheable: customer pages, cart, order confirmation, and so on.

-When you add modules (you purchased or you developed), you may wonder whether your cache is still fully operational, as the addition (or edition) of on block included on several or all the pages (for instance in the header, the menu...) can entirely break FPC.
+When you add modules (you purchased or you developed), you may wonder whether your cache is still fully operational, as the addition (or edition) of a block included on several or all the pages (for instance in the header, the menu...) can entirely break FPC.

 Bad news, Magento doesn't provide a way to check that, but I wrote a module to allow you to inspect it.

-### My FullPage Cache Debugger
+### My Full Page Cache Debugger

 You can download the code here: <a href="/downloads/Ari_PageCacheDebug.zip">Ari_PageCacheDebug (zip)</a>

 There are two commands, one builds the layout for a given theme and layout page, and the other one iterates through layout pages and themes and asks the first one whether that combination is cacheable.

-You can provide a list of themes to check with, usefull to avoid losing time on the themes you don't use directly, for instance Magento/Blank.
+You can provide a list of themes to check with, useful to avoid losing time on the themes you don't use directly, for instance Magento/Blank.

 Here a sample of a possible output:
 ```